 It’s important to note that DCO’s responsive feeds don’t change the individual elements used to generate an ad.
 As marketers, we still get to write the headlines, descriptions, and Calls To Action, and designers conceptualize the graphics, images, and videos, etc.

 But through enhanced personalization and customized ad environments, DCO can improve consumer engagement and boost high-value metrics like click-through and conversion rates.
 Ultimately, DCO-generated ads tend to be more effective than traditional static ads.

 The result is a double benefit: better performance and increased consumer trust and recall of your brand.

 How Dynamic Creative Optimization changes the way your brand works with content

-In Brian’s case, DCO helped his team test a personalized message versus a standard message on a landing page for a Samsung campaign.
+For Brian, DCO helped his team test a personalized message versus a standard message on a landing page for a Samsung campaign.

 Remain agile to changing conditions

 Using Dynamic Creative Optimization, your brand can change its message quickly to remain sensitive to changing external conditions, as many have already done to address current events like COVID-19.

 The upside?
 Brands that use automation to create multiple ad variations can drastically cut down on production time, allowing them to deliver in-the-moment ad content in the right context.

 To personalize an ad’s message to an individual based on the time, day of the week, season, or language, how many versions of the ad must the brand create to stay relevant?
 As budgets shrink and demand grows, this manual and time-consuming process just isn’t realistic anymore.